 - Hearing Impairment

 Can an Assigned Military Duty Personnel Have an ESA?

-No, assigned duty military individuals cannot have an ESA, according to the policy outlined in the Department of Defense.
+, according to the policy outlined in the Department of Defense.
 If an individual is assigned to military duty, they are only able to have a service animal in the event they need extra support.
 Here are a few things to consider according to the Department of Defense's policy.

 - You can have a service dog if you are a recovering service member who has medical conditions that require the assistance of a service dog for activities related to daily tasks.

 - The use of animal-assisted therapy and animal-assisted activities must be under the policies of the Military Departments.